AlessandroFornasier/generative-ai/autoencoders/README.md

 - `src/data/` &mdash; Dataset loaders.
 - `src/helpers/` &mdash; Helper functions.

-## How to train on the MNIST and generate data

 ### Interesting questions:

  - How does the loss changes with respect to the dimension of the latent space?
 Is too much compression counter-productive?